+RDO Tower was not built on a dream for today.
+It is built on a dream for the next century.
+Created to fuel an already thriving community, while rising up to meet the future.
 The block has captured imaginations of people around the world as we’ve set out to dream of possibilities for the property.
 Held in 2010, Downtown Fargo: An Urban-Infill Competition garnered 160 design entries from 23 countries.
-Nearly six years later, a strong partnership has formed to turn the dream into reality.

-Adding a new center of commerce into the heart of downtown creates more economic activity and opportunity for all.
-Bringing additional people downtown will have a positive impact on the growth of the neighborhood, its merchants, restauranteurs, residents, visitors, and other stakeholders.
+Partners in the project include R.D.
+Offutt Company, Kilbourne Group, and the City of Fargo.
+Through a mutually beneficial public-private partnership, Block 9 adds a new center of commerce into the heart of downtown.
+Bringing additional people downtown will have a positive impact on the growth of the neighborhood, its merchants, restaurateurs, residents, visitors, and other stakeholders.

 Before being destroyed in the Fargo Fire of 1893, the plot of land was home to the Hotel Boulger and Keeney Block, which housed a number of small businesses, including a Western Union telegraph office, real estate office, music store, law office, and more.
 Hotel Boulger was a popular hotel owned by Richard Boulger, an Irish immigrant who settled in Fargo.
 Keeney Block inhabited the southern section of the block, while the hotel inhabited the northern section.